COSC-499-W2023/year-long-project-team-6/docs/weekly logs/T2_Week_9_Team_Log/Team Log - Week 9.md

 The confirm window is created after user press the log out button.

+The UI of the website has been revised.

 ## Task in progress
 For the window after logout, we will still work on it for better appealing.